corrupt/Password_Policy_Blame/congstar.de/README.md

 # congstar.de

 Congstar is a German internet and mobile service provider.
-As such they handle a lot of private customer information including address data, billing, and bank account nformation.
+As such they handle a lot of private customer information including address data, billing, and bank account information.

 #### Password rules (as of 2016-10-13)
 * max 16 characters